lucas-porto1/lucas-porto1/README.md

 In addition to my technical skills, I'm a strong advocate for the shift-left testing approach, ensuring software quality from the early stages of the development cycle.
 I believe deeply in the power of collaboration and knowledge sharing and have had the pleasure of contributing to the onboarding process of new QAs in my previous roles.

-## Off the Keyboard ⚽️

-When I'm not immersed in testing, learning new tech, you'll likely find me at [Arena Corinthians](https://goo.gl/maps/VJsMb3D1Rz7jNBHa7?coh=178572&entry=tt) enjoying a good football match.
-LOL!

 ## Let's Connect 💌

 I welcome new opportunities, collaborations, and tech discussions.
-Feel free to reach out to me here or on [LinkedIn](https://www.linkedin.com/in/lucas-porto-gomes-qa/).
+Feel free to contact me here or on [LinkedIn](https://www.linkedin.com/in/lucas-porto-gomes-qa/).

-Thank you for visiting my GitHub! 😊